Writing FlowCallback Plugins

 Customizing post_exchangeSplit

 The exchangeSplit function allows a single flow to send outputs to different exchanges, numbered 1…n to provide load distribution.
-The built-in processing does this in a fixed way based on the hash of the identify field.
+The built-in processing does this in a fixed way based on the hash of the relPath field.
 The purpose of exchangeSplit is to allow a common set of downstream paths to receive a subset of the total flow, and for products with similar “routing” to land on the same downstream node.
 For example, a file with a given checksum, for winnowing to work, has to land on the same downstream node.

 import logging